unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

  {% endhighlight %}

 Let's apply Dijkstra’s algorithm and see whether we are able to get the same shortest path.
 There are four steps to Dijkstra’s algorithm:
-1. Find the cheapest node.
-This is the node you can get to in the least amount of time.
+1.  `Find the next cheapest node`.
+This is the node you can get to, from your current location, in the least amount of time.

-2. Check whether there’s a cheaper path to the neighbors of this node.
-If so, update their costs.
+2.  `Update total cost table`.
+Check whether there’s a cheaper path to the neighbors of this node.
+If so, update their costs in the total cost table.
+For a path to qualify as cheaper path, the `new_total_cost` must be less than the `current_total_cost` entry present in `total cost table`.

-3. Repeat until you’ve done this for every node in the graph.
+3.  `Repeat` until you’ve done this for every node in the graph.

-4. Calculate the final path.
-(Coming up in the next section!)
+4.  `Calculate the final path`.
+(Coming up later!)

+Let's apply this algorithm on our Graph and see.

  Step 1: The cheapest node from Start is Node B.

  Step 2: Update the distance from Start to all Nodes in the table.

  {% highlight python %}
  			Node   | Time to Node
  			A      | 6